claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   perform cyberstalking, cyberbullying, doxxing with the usage of these tools.
 * Perception of threat: the mere perception of using technology to enhance IPV can be used by attackers to control victims and enhance abuse.
-This can lead to lack of trust in technology and isolation from support.
+This can lead to lack of trust in technology and isolation from support from the victims side.

 # Definition of attacker